Which place is cheaper, Raleigh or Fort Lauderdale?

 Fort Lauderdale is a scenic, bustling, and spirited coastal city.
 With stunning beauty, it attracts visitors from all around.
 Other popular activities here include scuba diving and snorkeling, beaches, and shopping.

-Raleigh is a suburban-style, friendly, and southern city.
-It's also known for nightlife and museums.
+Raleigh is a southern, student-friendly, and suburban-style city.
+Since it's a large city, you'll find plenty of things to do.
+It's also known for nightlife, food, and museums.

 Let's take a look at the differences and similarities between Raleigh and Fort Lauderdale.
 Then, you can decide for yourself which place is better for your next trip.